ParagJn/ClaimWise-AI/README.md

-# Firebase Studio
+# Claimwise AI

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is a prototype of an intelligent agentic AI that can validate the insurance related claims.

+This prototype is currently setup in a step function way to simulate the agentic work.

+In the final version, these step functions should be automated